CHRIST NEVER CLAIMS TO BE GOD

 1. The context refers to Abraham seeing the day of Jesus.
 This refers to Abraham thinking of the coming of the Messiah, which Christ was referring to.
 He was not saying that he existed before Abraham

 2. The term "I am" cannot be taken to be the name of God from Exodus 3:14 since one name is in Hebrew, pronounced ’eh-yeh, while the Greek in John 8:58 is pronounced Ego Emi.
 They aren't the same name.
+Also, in the Septuagint, the divine name of God is Ho On, not Ego Emi.

 3. The term Ego Emi is used throughout the Bible as simple identifier, the same way people casually say I am.
 In John 9:9, a beggar uses the same words to identify himself as the beggar and Jesus uses the same words in John 4:26 to identify himself as the Messiah.